Last reviewed on 15th September 2023 by Martin Alexander (Mortgage Advisor)

 Can I use a guarantor instead of a gifted deposit?

 Rather than gifting you a deposit, your parents may be able to act as guarantors for your mortgage.
-What this means is, they’ll act as a guarantee for the mortgage in the event payments aren’t made.
+What this means is, that they’ll act as a guarantee for the mortgage in the event payments aren’t made.

 This gives lenders the power to pursue your guarantor if mortgage payments fall behind.
 Being a guarantor poses more risk than simply gifting you a deposit.
 This is why it’s recommended to get legal advice before agreeing to such arrangements.

 Read more: Guarantor mortgages explained.

 You may find that there are better alternatives that can help you buy your first home.
 This is why it’s recommended to speak to an advisor who can assess your situation in greater detail.

 Lenders vary in who they’ll lend to and how much they’ll lend.
 Applicants can be declined by one lender, only to be accepted by another.
 This can also have an effect on the best route towards getting a mortgage.